Brady-Lemaster/blem/README.md

 2. go to install.py in the install directory
 3. download blemDynamic.py from the install directory
 4. add the blemDynamic.py to the same directory as the file that will import it
-5. add the contents from blem.txt to the top of the importing file
+5. add the contents from blemDynamic.txt to the top of the importing file
 ## setup (static)
 1. download the required packages (poetry.sh in the install directory for poetry install)
-2. download blem.py from the install directory
+2. download blemStatic.py from the install directory
 3. add "import blem" to the top of the importing file
 ## dynamic advantages
 1. automatic updates